hyperledger/indy-hipe/text/0162-frozen-ledgers/README.md

 We considered implementing the frozen ledger hash in a plugin, but we consider it a generally useful feature and believe it should belong in Indy.

+An auth_rule could be used to prohibit writing to a ledger, but this approach seems more fragile than the frozen ledger transaction because:
+* It will not be obvious to the user that transactions are not being recorded because the ledger is deprecated.
+* If the auth_rule was changed, writes could be re-enabled for the ledger.
+If the ledger has not been used for an extended period of time, a hidden error could be uncovered.
+* The ledger cannot be removed from the system and so would always need to be maintained.

 ## Prior art
 [prior-art]: #prior-art